digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

         "hideBoard": false,
         "hideRGB": false,
         "hideUART": false,
-        "baudRate": 9600,
+        "baudRate": 57600,
         "clocksPerInst": 1,
         "clock": 6000000
     }
 ```

-The `clocksPerInst` represents the
+The `clocksPerInst` represents the number of clocks required to perform an instruction (on average).  `baudRate` is the simulated baud rage.
+The `clock` is the processor clock speed.
+The simulator is based on individual instructions (steps) and these parameters are combined to approximate the number of instructions that can execute per byte transmitted.

 ### Credits